sakethakusu/breast-cancer/README.md

 Overview

-This repository contains the implementation of machine learning models for breast cancer classification using the Breast Cancer Wisconsin (Diagnostic) dataset
+This repository contains the implementation of machine learning models for breast cancer classification using the Breast Cancer Wisconsin (Diagnostic) dataset.
 The models included are:

-Support Vector Machine (SVM) (primary model)
+Support Vector Machine (SVM)

 Random Forest Classifier

 Gradient Boosting Classifier

+K-Nearest Neighbors (KNN)

 Dataset

-The dataset is sourced from UCI Machine Learning Repository.
+The dataset is sourced from the UCI Machine Learning Repository.
 It contains 30 numerical features extracted from digitized images of breast masses, classified as either malignant (0) or benign (1).

 Model Implementation

-Data Preprocessing:

-Data loading & cleaning
+Data Preprocessing

-Feature standardization using StandardScaler

-Train-test split (80%-20%)
+Data is loaded and cleaned.

+Features are standardized using StandardScaler.

+The dataset is split into 80% training and 20% testing.

-Hyperparameter Tuning:
+Hyperparameter Tuning

-SVM: RandomizedSearchCV used to optimize C, kernel, and gamma
+SVM: RandomizedSearchCV is used to optimize C, kernel, and gamma.

-Random Forest & Gradient Boosting: GridSearchCV used to optimize hyperparameters
+Random Forest & Gradient Boosting: GridSearchCV is used for hyperparameter tuning.

+KNN: Implemented with k=5 for baseline comparison.

+Evaluation Metrics

+Accuracy: Measures the proportion of correct classifications.

+Precision: Determines the proportion of correctly predicted positive cases.

+Recall: Assesses the ability to identify all relevant positive instances.

+F1-Score: Balances precision and recall.

-Evaluation Metrics:
+Explanation of Evaluation Metrics

-Accuracy

-Precision

-Recall

-F1-Score

-Support Vector Machine (SVM)

-Accuracy 95.61%

-Precision 97.14%

-Recall 95.77%

-F1-Score 96.45%

-Random Forest

-Accuracy 96.49%

-Precision 95.89%

-Recall 98.59%

-F1-Score 97.22%

-Gradient Boosting

-Accuracy 95.61%

-Precision 95.83%

-Recall 97.18%

-F1-Score 96.50%
+Accuracy: Represents how often the model correctly classifies instances.
+High accuracy suggests reliable performance.

+Precision: Ensures that positive predictions are truly positive, minimizing false positives.

+Recall: Prioritizes identifying actual positive cases, which is crucial in medical applications.

+F1-Score: Provides a balanced metric between precision and recall, ensuring robust performance.